raddleverse/MimiBRICK.jl/README.md

 ## Running the model projections under different RCP scenarios

-This is done for the period 1850-2300 (but can be modified to any period between 1765 and 2300) by using the `calibration/run_projections.jl` script, using `model_config=brick`, `doeclimbrick` or `sneasybrick` and `rcp_scenario="RCP26"`, `"RCP45"`, `"RCP60"`, or `"RCP85"`.
+This is done for the period 1850-2300 (but can be modified to any period between 1765 and 2300) by using the `MimiBRICK.run_projections` function, using `model_config=brick`, `doeclimbrick` or `sneasybrick` and `rcp_scenario="RCP26"`, `"RCP45"`, `"RCP60"`, or `"RCP85"`.
 Note that the RCP scenario forcing files are all the same until 2005, and the provided stand-alone BRICK temperature and ocean heat forcing files cover the period 1850-2300.

 This script will add to the model configuration-specific directory that was constructed above (or came with the model codes).
 It will create a sub-directory called `projections_csv`, and a sub-directory within there that is specific to each RCP scenario used will be created.
 The projections files are analogous to the hindcast files that are generated, and will populate the `projections_csv/[RCP scenario]` directory.